mmbman/Katagiri/glossary.md

 ## Chan

 Ch'an or chan: A Chinese word meaning the same as "Zen" in Japanese.
+Both words derive from the Sanskrit *dyana*.

+## Chan Buddhism

+Chan Buddhism usually refers to Zen Buddhism in China.
+Zen is the Japanese word for "Chan".
+Both words derive from the Sanskrit *dyana*.

 ## Dainin